-Tamara Kagan’s practice covers the broad spectrum of commercial and company work in litigation and international arbitration.
-She has experience in heavy, complex and high value claims and in advising and appearing as sole counsel before the High Court (including the Commercial, QBD, London Mercantile, Chancery and Administrative Court divisions) and various County Courts.
-Tamara has also appeared (led) before the Court of Appeal.
-She also has significant experience of international arbitrations under the LCIA and ICC rules.
-Her areas of expertise include commercial fraud, arbitration, banking, company law, jurisdiction and choice of law.
+Tamara Kagan’s practice covers the broad spectrum of commercial and company work in international arbitration and litigation.
+She has extensive experience, both led and unled, in heavy, complex and high value claims before the High Court and before the Court of Appeal.
+She also has significant experience of international arbitrations under the LCIA, ICC and SIAC rules.

-Prior to coming to the Bar, Tamara practised commercial litigation at Sullivan & Cromwell LLP in New York.
-Her New York practice focused on complex and multi-jurisdictional disputes, and her experience included representing Goldman Sachs in litigation arising out of the Delphi plan of reorganisation and Philips in its long-running contractual and IP disputes with Imation (formerly 3M).
-Tamara has a keen interest in multi-jurisdictional disputes, particularly those with US law elements to them and she advises on issues of New York law.
+Prior to coming to the Bar, Tamara practiced commercial litigation at Sullivan & Cromwell LLP in New York.
+Her New York practice focused on complex and multi-jurisdictional disputes and her experience included representing Goldman Sachs in litigation arising out of the Delphi plan of reorganisation and Philips in its long-running contractual and IP disputes with Imation (formerly 3M).
+Tamara has a keen interest in multi-jurisdictional disputes, particularly those with US law elements to them, and she advises on issues of New York law.

 Tamara is a member of the Bars of New York and Ontario (Canada).